Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Introduction

-The SIMP model is introduced in \cref{sec:model} as well as the two restriction methods we consider.
-We provide a literature review of previous finite element results in \cref{sec:lit-review}.
-In \cref{sec:prop-cto} we state several properties of the topology optimization problem and its minimizers.
-In particular, we prove a first-order optimality condition which provides the bedrock for the proofs of the strong convergence results.
-We establish the finite element discretization in \cref{sec:fem} where we discuss the assumptions of the discretization.
+The main results of this work are stated in Theorems \labelcref{th:FEexistence}--\labelcref{th:FEexistence-filtering}.
+The SIMP model, $W^{1,p}$-type penalty methods, and density filtering are introduced in \cref{sec:model}, \cref{sec:w1p}, and \cref{sec:density-filtering}, respectively.
+We discuss reformulating the generalized linear elasticity PDE constraint in variational form in \cref{sec:variational-form}, detail existence theorems in \cref{sec:existence}, and define isolated minimizers in \cref{sec:isolated}.
+We provide a literature review of previous FE results in \cref{sec:lit-review} and discuss the implications of the convergence results in \cref{sec:implications}.
+We establish the FE discretization in \cref{sec:fem} where we discuss the assumptions of the discretization.
 In \cref{sec:lemmas} we give useful auxiliary results known in the literature.
 Their proofs are provided in \cref{sec:app:proofs} for completeness.
-For each isolated minimizer, we prove the existence of a sequence such that the displacement strongly converges in $H^1(\Omega)^d$ and the material distribution weak-* converges in $L^\infty(\Omega)$ in \cref{sec:FEMconvergence}.
-In \cref{sec:regularization}, we focus on $W^{1,p}$-type regularization and strengthen the convergence of the material distribution to strong convergence in $W^{1,p}(\Omega)$.
-We consider density filtering in \cref{sec:filtering} and prove that, for a linear filter, the unfiltered material distribution strongly converges in $L^p(\Omega)$ for any $p \in [1,\infty)$.
-Moreover, for a more general class of filters, we show that if the unfiltered material distribution weakly-* converges in $L^\infty(\Omega)$, then the filtered material distribution converges strongly in $W^{1,p}(\Omega)$ for some $p \in (1,\infty)$.
-Finally, in \cref{sec:conclusions}, we give our conclusions.
+In \cref{sec:regularization}, we focus on $W^{1,p}$-type penalty methods and prove \cref{th:FEexistence}.
+We consider density filtering in \cref{sec:filtering} and prove Theorems \labelcref{th:FEexistence-filtering2} and \labelcref{th:FEexistence-filtering}.
+Finally, in \cref{sec:conclusions}, we give our conclusions and detail potential future extensions.